piotrwitek/typesafe-actions/README.md

 * __secure and optimized__ - no external dependencies with 3 different bundle types (`cjs`, `esm` and `umd` for browser)
 * __solid as a rock__ - complete test-suite for entire API surface with extra tests for static-types

+---

+## Contribution Guide
+If you're planning to contribute please make sure to read the contribution guide: [CONTRIBUTION.md](/CONTRIBUTION.md)

+---

-### Sponsor
+## Sponsor
-> If you like what we're doing here, you can help us by funding the work on specific issues that you choose by using IssueHunt.io!
+If you like what we're doing here, you can help us by funding the work on specific issues that you choose by using IssueHunt.io!

-> This gives you the power to prioritize our work and support project contributors.
+This gives you the power to prioritize our work and support project contributors.
 Moreover it'll guarantee the project will be updated and maintained in the long run.

+> If you're a sponsor and want your logo to be featured in this repo under the sponsors section, please contact me at: piotrek.witek@gmail.com

 [![issuehunt-image](https://github.com/BoostIO/issuehunt-materials/blob/master/issuehunt-badge@1x.png?raw=true)](https://issuehunt.io/repos/110746954)